seagreen/llvm-in-haskell/README.md

     E.g. [./handwritten/hello-world.ll](./handwritten/hello-world.ll)

-    Before trying to generate LLVM using a particular feature using Haskell, it helps to write it once manually.
+    Before trying to generate LLVM using a particular feature with Haskell, it helps to write it once manually.

 2. **Haskell**